Bruce Klosterman

-Bruce Donald Klostermann (born April 17, 1963) is a former American football linebacker in the National Football League (NFL).
-He played college football at South Dakota State.
+Bruce Donald Klostermann (born April 17, 1963) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the South Dakota State Jackrabbits.

-Early life and high school
+Early life

-Klostermann was born in Dubuque, Iowa and grew up in Dyersville, Iowa and attended Beckman Catholic High School, where he played fullback and linebacker on the football team and point guard on the basketball team.
+Klostermann was born in Dubuque, Iowa, and grew up in Dyersville and attended Beckman Catholic High School, where he played fullback and linebacker on the football team and point guard on the basketball team.
 He was a co-captain of the football team along with future NFL first round pick Mike Haight.

 College career

 Klostermann began his collegiate career at Waldorf Junior College before transferring to the University of Iowa as a walk-on.
-He attended Iowa for one semester before transferring to South Dakota State.
+He attended Iowa for one semester before transferring to South Dakota State University.
 In his first season with the Jackrabbits, Klostermnan finished second on the team with 107 tackles.
 Klostermann was named second-team All-North Central Conference as a senior after he led the team in fumble recoveries and tackles for loss and finished second on the team in tackles and sacks.

 Professional career

-Klostermann was selected in the eighth round of the 1986 NFL Draft by the Denver Broncos.
+Klostermann was selected in the eighth round of the 1986 NFL draft by the Denver Broncos.
 He injured his knee during training camp and spent the 1986 season on injured reserve.
-Klostermann played in 37 games with five starts over three seasons with the Broncos and played in Super Bowl XXII and Super Bowl XXIV.
+Klostermann played in 37 games with five starts over three seasons with the Broncos and played in Super Bowl XXI, Super Bowl XXII and Super Bowl XXIV.
 He was signed by the Oakland Raiders in 1990 but was cut on August 28.
 Klostermann was signed by the Los Angeles Rams on November 28, 1990 to play the rest of the season.